XenitAB/xenitab.github.io/docs/xks/developer-guide/observability.md

               - status_code: {status_codes: [ERROR, UNSET]}
 ```

-### networkpolicy grafana-agent
+### Networkpolicy grafana agent

-When using XKF and your cluster have enabled the grafana-agent your tenant namespace will get a networkpolicy automatically that allows
+When using XKF and your cluster have enabled the grafana agent your tenant namespace will automatically get a networkpolicy that allows
 incoming metrics gathering and egress for tracing.

-You can view these rules by typing
+You can view these rules by typing:

 ```shell
 kubectl get networkpolicies -n <tenant-namespace>